OldCount/spotify-analysis/README.md

 ## License

-This project was created for educational purposes as part of a university course.
+This project was created for educational purposes as part of the Data Science and Artificial Intelligence minor at Leiden University.